lineality/Online_Voting_Using_One_Time_Pads/README.md

 (standards on documentation)

-# reducing a .csv file to a QR code...
+# Reducing a .csv file to a QR code...
 - can a standard ballot sized csv file fit into a .csv file?

 # Participant and Rules based process for maintaining and publishing about voting system and election